 If you’ve got spammy or annoying links or an unnatural amount of anchor text, or anchor text that’s deceptive, Google’s users will be annoyed.
 And the team at Google will do anything to prevent that from happening, hence the creation of Penguin.

 It’s normal (and good for your SEO) for you to have links on your site.
-But if you’ve got over-optimized anchor text or an unnatural amount of links, that’s a problem according to Penguin.
-More and more, Google is able to identify good content versus links posted simply for the sake of achieving a higher ranking.
+But if you’ve got over-optimized anchor text or an unnatural amount of links, that’s a problem, according to Penguin.
+More and more, Google can identify good content versus links posted simply for the sake of achieving a higher ranking.
 If you’re manipulating the system to boost rankings, you’ll feel it when Penguin hits you with a penalty and your rankings drop.

-How to Fix Your Website If It Was Impacted By Google Penguin
+How to Fix Your Website If Google Penguin impacted it

 Because the goal of Penguin, like all other updates to Google’s algorithm, is to showcase high-quality sites, work to improve your affected pages or your site by doing the following: